CalculatedContent/WeightWatcher/README.md

 <details>
 <summary>
-WeightWatcher has been featured in top journals like JMLR and Nature.
-Find a list of publications below:
+WeightWatcher has been featured in top journals like JMLR and Nature:
 </summary>

 - [SETOL: A Semi-Empirical Theory of (Deep) Learning] (in progress)